biering/alexa-boilerplate/README.md

 # Alexa-Boilerplate

-> Boilerplate project to create a simple alexa skill with ES6 syntax features
+> Boilerplate project to create a simple alexa skill with ES6 syntax features and testing

 ## Getting Started